SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 ## Exercise: Graphical and web applications

-In the current chapter we learned about **loops** кas a programming construction that allows to repeat a particular action or a group of actions multiple times.
-Now let's play with them.
-In order to do that we will draw some figures that will consist of a large number of repeating graphical elements.
-This time we will not do it in the console but in a graphical environment using "**turtle graphics**".
+In the current chapter, we learned about **loops** as a construction in programming that allows us to repeat a given action or a group of actions many times.
+Now let us play with them.
+To do that, we will draw some figures that will consist of many repeating graphical elements.
+This time, we will not do it in the console but in a graphical environment using "**turtle graphics**".
 It will be interesting.
 And it is not at all complicated.
 Try it!

-### Problem: Turtle Graphics GUI Application
+### Task: Turtle graphics GUI application

 The purpose of the following exercise is to play with a **drawing library**, also known as **“turtle graphics”**.
-We will build a graphical application (GUI App) in which we will **draw different figures**, moving our **“turtle”** across the screen via operations like "move 100 positions forward", "turn 30 degrees to the right", "move 50 more positions forward".
+We will build a graphical application (GUI App) in which we will: **draw different figures**, moving our **“turtle”** across the screen via operations like "move 100 positions forward", "turn 30 degrees to the right", "move 50 more positions forward".
 The application will look approximately like this:

 ![](assets/chapter-5-1-images/13.Turtle-graphics-01.png)

-Let's get familiar with **the concept of drawing "Turtle Graphics"**.
+Let us get familiar with **the concept of drawing "Turtle Graphics"**.
 Take a look at the following sources:
   * Definition of “turtle graphics”: [http://c2.com/cgi/wiki?TurtleGraphics](http://c2.com/cgi/wiki?TurtleGraphics)
   * Article on "turtle graphics" in Wikipedia – [https://en.wikipedia.org/wiki/Turtle_graphics](https://en.wikipedia.org/wiki/Turtle_graphics)
   * Interactive online tool for drawing with a turtle – [https://blockly-games.appspot.com/turtle](https://blockly-games.appspot.com/turtle)

 We will start by creating a new **Java project** in **IntelliJ IDEA**.
-Add new package **`app`** (earlier in this chapter it is described how this is done).
+Add new package **`app`** (earlier in this chapter we described how to do it).
 Download **`MyTurtle.java`** and **`jturtle-0.1.1.jar`** from [https://github.com/SoftUni/Programming-Basics-Book-Java-BG/tree/master/assets/chapter-5-1-assets](https://github.com/SoftUni/Programming-Basics-Book-Java-BG/tree/master/assets/chapter-5-1-assets). **`MyTurtle.java`** is a pre-written class, which will help us get acquainted faster with the library **`jturtle-0.1.1.jar`**, which runs **the turtle**.
-Using file explore we copy **`MyTurtle.java`** into the directory **`app`** of the project.
+Using file explore, we copy **`MyTurtle.java`** into the directory **`app`** of the project.
 Then we need to add the external library **`jturtle-0.1.1.jar`** in our project.
-This is how this is done:
+This is done as follows:
   * Select **Project Structure** from the **File** menu (CTRL + SHIFT + ALT + S).
   * Click on **Select Modules** in the left pane.
   * Click on the **Dependencies** tab.